vaibhavbidkar123/internship_work/README.md

 ## Features
 - Add new log entries with timestamps.
 - View the entire log or specific sections of it.
-- search filters -> general search , pid ,tid ,timestamp ,flag
+- Search filters -> general search , pid ,tid ,timestamp ,flag
-- multitab (add / delete new tabs )
+- Multitab (add / delete new tabs )
-- filter with multiple tid , pid , searchtext
+- Filter with multiple tid , pid , searchtext
-- clean UI/UX
+- Clean UI/UX
-- search in all tabs
+- Search in all tabs
-- breakpoint feature
+- Breakpoint feature
-- all necessary key binders added
+- All necessary key binders added
-- clear all (clears all the text fields and searches with empty entries )
+- Clear all (clears all the text fields and searches with empty entries )
-- reset button (clears all fields as well as breakpoints )
+- Reset button (clears all fields as well as breakpoints )
-- matches found per search is displayed
+- Matches found per search is displayed
-- All possible errors handeled
+- All possible errors handled

 ## Technology used
 - python (tkinter)